PRACTICE DIRECTION 2C - STARTING PROCEEDINGS IN THE COUNTY COURT

 Proceedings and claims which must be started in a particular County Court hearing centre or County Court Office

-3.4 A claim of a debtor or hirer for an order under section 129(1)(b) or 129(1)(ba) of the Consumer Credit Act 2006 (known as a 'time order') must be made at the County Court hearing centre where the claimant debtor or hirer resides or carries on business (Practice Direction 7B, paragraph 4.3).
+3.4 A claim of a debtor or hirer for an order under section 129(1)(b) or 129(1)(ba) of the Consumer Credit Act 2006 (known as a 'time order') must be made at the County Court hearing centre where the claimant debtor or hirer resides or carries on business.

-3.5 The claim form in respect of an application under the Mental Health Act 1983 must be filed–
+3.5 The claim form in an application under the Mental Health Act 1983 must be filed–

-(a) in the County Court hearing centre serving the address where the patient's place of residence is situated; or
+(a) in the County Court hearing centre serving the address where the patient lives; or

-(b) in the case of an application under section 30, in the court or County Court hearing centre that made the order under section 29 which the application seeks to discharge or vary (Practice Direction 8A, paragraph 18.2).
+(b) in an application under section 30, in the court or County Court hearing centre that made the order under section 29 of the Act.

 Claims and applications that may be started in any County Court hearing centre, but which will be sent or transferred to another County Court hearing centre following issue

 (1) Where a court officer considers that a claim or application could more appropriately be determined in a different County Court hearing centre, the claim or application may be sent to that centre.

 4.2 A person wishing to find the most appropriate centre for the claim or application may consult the Court Finder tool at https://courttribunalfinder.service.gov.uk/, or enquire at their local County Court hearing centre.

 5.1 An application made in the course of an existing claim or application must be made to the County Court hearing centre where the claim was started or to which it has been transferred.